Nhyiaeso MP Stephen Amoah Hugs Bawumia After Intense Presidential Primary: "United for Power"

 @Sir-Pz Abdul Gamel commented:

-"I know stika is a party person, he will definitely work our victory coming this elections"
+"I know stika is a party person, he will definitely work our victory coming this elections."

-@Collins Adjei Poku also commented
+@Collins Adjei Poku reacted:

 "The beauty of democracy and party cohesion, this is why we should always be measured by things we say against the opposing sides.
 Am very happy for our party.
 The healing process and the unity we all desired have been quick and is a good sign for our victory in 2028."